danistrebel/kube-startup-cpu-boost-demo/README.md

 ## Prepare for the grand show

-Ideally in 4 separate terminal windows next to one another run each of the following:
+Ideally in 4 separate terminal windows next to one another run each of the following commands:

 ### Feature: Startup CPU Boost Controller